Routine

 The Right Way

-• Read all instructions before first use
+• Read the full instructions before the first session

-• Keep instructions for reference
+• Keep the instructions nearby for the first week

 How to Fix It